So, how to invest money wisely, and where to invest money to get good returns?

-Have you heard of Robo-advisors, a new kind of investment services that are becoming popular these days?
+Have you heard of Robo-advisors, a new kind of investment service that is becoming popular these days?

-They make recommendations from how much money to invest in the type of account that’s right for you and manage it for you in a way that many traditional investment services can’t.
+They make recommendations on how much money to invest in the type of account that’s right for you and manage it for you in a way that many traditional investment services can’t.